CompuTec/computec-docs/docs/wms/administrator-guide/installation/sap-business-one-settings/working-on-database-with-branches.md

 sidebar_position: 5
 ---

-# Working on database with branches
+# Working on Database with Branches

 To be able to work with CompuTec WMS on a database with branches, the following steps are required to be performed: